lsuastegui/xworm-config-extractor-yara/output/xworm_v31_analysis_report.md

 XWorm infections have been observed across a wide range of targets, including small businesses and enterprise environments.
 Once deployed, it provides attackers with full remote access to the infected system, enabling data theft, surveillance, and further payload delivery.

 ## Key Observation

-Across multiple samples, XWorm V3.x exhibits a consistent pattern:
+Across multiple samples spanning several XWorm versions and campaigns, a consistent configuration storage pattern is observed, suggesting that the underlying design has remained stable across iterations of the malware:

 > The malware stores its Command & Control (C2) configuration as **encrypted Base64 strings inside the `.NET #US metadata stream`**